Reviewed by: Anna-Lise Krippaehne, DNP, FNP-BC

 State Authorizations for Online DNP Programs

-According to the U.S. Department of Education, institutions offering online or distance education programs to out-of-state students must hold authorization to do so in the enrollee's home state.
+According to the U.S. Department of Education, institutions offering online or distance education programs to out-of-state students must hold authorization to do so in the enrollee’s home state.
 While a postsecondary institution may issue degrees in its home state, it needs this additional approval to grant a degree across state lines.
 Additionally, these state regulations may present barriers for clinical placement.

 Some schools cannot offer online programs to students in certain states.
 These regulations vary among states.
 Before applying to an online program based in another state, candidates should check the school’s website or contact admissions staff for the most up-to-date information on whether the program accepts applicants from their current state of residence.